adamsol/Pyxell/README.md

 python pyxell.py [-r] program.px
 ```

-If the program is correct, `program.ll` file and `program.exe` executable should be created in the same folder.
+If the program is correct, `program.cpp` file and `program.exe` executable will be created in the same folder.
 If not, errors will be displayed, pointing to the erroneous code location.

 If `-r` option is given, the compiled program will be run immediately after compilation.

+By default, `g++` command is used to compile the code.
+You can pick a different command using `-c` option.
+Write `-c=none` to skip the compilation step (only C++ code will be created).

 Executable
 ----------

 You can build a standalone application using `pyinstaller`.
 Install it using `pip`, then run `make exe`.
-An executable (not requiring Python to run) will be created in the `dist/pyxell` folder.
+An executable `pyxell.exe` (not requiring Python to run) will be created in the `dist/pyxell` folder.

 Development